wso2-attic/private-paas-cartridges/wso2am/1.9.1/template-module/README.md

 ```

-(2) Build the template module using the following command.
+(2) Build the template module zip file by running the following command.

 ```
 mvn clean install